 At our October 13, 2018 meeting, Patti will teach weavers how to make a drawdown of a weaving draft on graph paper.

-There will be an overshot weaving class starting Saturday, January 5, 2019 at 9:00 a.m.
+CLASS IS l be an overshot weaving class starting Saturday, January 5, 2019.
+This class is the next step after Beginning Weaving.
 The project will be Cat Track and Snail Trail towels.
 The class will run each Saturday in January and the first Saturday in February to give students plenty of weaving time, if needed.